 The facilities where you will study and work in the Rosalind Franklin building have been developed to meet the highest standards of modern teaching and research.
-We have designed well thought out spaces for the study of Chemistry, Molecular Biology, Forensics, Pharmacy, Biomedical Science, Microbiology, Polymer Research and Biotechnology.
+We have designed well thought out spaces for the study of Chemistry, Molecular Biology, Plant Biology, Forensics, Pharmacy, Biomedical Science, Microbiology, Polymer Research and Biotechnology.

 Spanning 6 floors, spread over 6000sqm, the facilities have been created to cater for the student experience at all levels of study.
 Packed with the newest technology the Rosalind Franklin Building provides a fantastic platform where people can grow their talents.